senzing-garage/go-observing/docs/development.md

 1. Follow the [Go Quick start] tutorial to prepare an environment.

-1. Generate gRPC client/server SDK.
+1. [Generating client and server code].
    Example:

     ```console